1981–82 Detroit Red Wings season

 The 1981–82 Detroit Red Wings season was the 50th season as the Red Wings, 56th overall for the franchise.
-They missed the playoffs for the fourth straight season.
+They missed the playoffs for the fourth straight season 1973–74 season and the 1976–77 season.

 Offseason

 The National Hockey League realigned their divisions into geographically closer groupings.
 The Red Wings were the only team to remain in the Norris Division from the previous season, while the division itself was moved from the Prince of Wales Conference to the Campbell Conference, trading places with the Patrick Division.
 The Red Wings were joined in the Norris by the Chicago Black Hawks, Toronto Maple Leafs, St. Louis Blues, Minnesota North Stars, and Winnipeg Jets.